arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E21.
 The Show Me the Money Principle: To influence financial decisions, speak the language of money.

 Most corporations give control over financial resources to people who worry about the economics of their choices.
 To influence those people, you must speak the language of economics, not the language of [proxy variables](/zettelkasten/proxy-variable).
-When we speak to those who control the money using the language of the money, we can get fast decisions and enthusiastic support.
+When you speak to those who control the money using the language of the money, you can get fast decisions and enthusiastic support.

 ### Controlling Flow Under Uncertainty